brainlessbadger/react-training/practical.md

-* add table with names of participants of training, greet all of them
+* add array with names of participants of training, greet all of them